jpmckeown/pitch-sorted/removed.md

 What can I do?
 How is the game/level completed?

 Where are the places that I need to move the sheep to?

+One of the Herd
+grazing and wandering sheep, new level with fresh set of sheep, overhead 2D view, minimal violence.
+Sorted differs: not attempting flocking AI, not copying realistic mechanism i.e. moving herder (dog or human) repels sheep.